Genius Group Limited

-Genius Group is a Singapore-based educational technology company that specializes in providing personalized and innovative learning solutions.
-The company was founded in 2002 by entrepreneur and author Roger J. Hamilton, with the goal of enhancing the global education system through the use of digital technologies and fostering entrepreneurial skills among learners.
+Genius Group is an education technology Company based in Singapore founded in 2002 by Roger J. Hamilton.

-Genius Group operates in various education sectors, including early childhood education, K-12 programs, higher education, and career development training.

-Via an online platform, users can access educational courses and guidance tailored to their specific needs based on assessments.
-The platform serves not only individual learners but also supports businesses and educational institutions in developing training programs aimed at enhancing students' entrepreneurial skills and vocational abilities.

-Roger J. Hamilton, is the founder of Genius Group.

 History

 From 2012 to 2015, Genius Group developed initiatives under the Entrepreneurs Institute brand and created Talent Dynamics, a corporate version of Wealth Dynamics.
 During this period, Hamilton became the founding chairman of the Green School in Bali, Indonesia, which led to the creation of GeniusU as an edtech solution in 2015.
 In 2019, Genius Group Limited was established as the public holding company for the group in Singapore.
 It acquired Wealth Dynamics and Entrepreneurs Institute, and GeniusU became the edtech company within the group.

 Genius Group acquired Entrepreneur Resorts Limited for $31 million in 2020, which continued to be a publicly listed company on the Seychelles MERJ exchange.

 Genius Group registered as a foreign issuer of a security and held its IPO on the NYSE American on April 12, 2022, where the company is traded under the stock ticker symbol GNS.

 In 2022, Genius Group completed four acquisitions initiated in 2020: Education Angels (New Zealand), E-Squared Education (South Africa), Property Investors Network (UK), and the University of Antelope Valley (UAV) (United States).
 In 2022, Genius Group acquired US-based film production company Revealed Films.

 In August 2023, Genius Group conducted a corporate spin-off of Entrepreneur Resorts Limited and distributed shares of ERL to investors.

 In March 2024, Genius Group completed its acquisition of FatBrain AI and merged with OpenExO.

+In November 2025, Genius Group completed the acquisition of a 51% majority stake in ProEd Global School to develop a future-focused educational ecosystem in Bali,Indonesia.